NoahApthorpe/ConvnetCellDetection/README.md

 ## General Use

-All interaction and customization of the Convnet Cell Detection tool occur through the `pipeline.py` script and the `main_config.cfg` configuration file.
-The following sections will walk through the process of setting up and using the tool with default settings.
+The following sections will walk through the process of setting up and using the Convnet Cell Detection tool with default settings.

-The `data/example` directory contains an correctly set up example experiment you can use for comparing file types and naming conventions.
+All `python` commands must either be run from the `src` directory or have `src/` appended to the name of the `.py` file.

 #### Set up new experiment

+Run `python create_experiment_dir.py <experiment_name>` to create a new folder in the `data` directory for your experiment.
+This folder will be pre-initialized with a `main_config.cfg` configuration file and a `labeled` directory to hold pre-labeled training, valdiation, and testing data.

 #### Prepare configuration file

+You will next need to make a few changes to the `main_config.cfg` configuration file in your experiment directory.
+These changes are the minimum necessary for the Convnet Cell Detection tool to work on your system.
+Details on the other parameters in the `main_config.cfg` file are provided in the [Detailed Parameter Configuration](#detailed-parameter-configuration) section.

 #### Provide training data